canonical/tempo-bundle/README.md

 The bundle, by default, deploys Tempo in its [scaling monolithic mode](https://grafana.com/docs/tempo/latest/setup/deployment/#scaling-monolithic-mode), which runs all required roles within a single process.
 Scaling monolithic mode is the way to deploy Grafana Tempo with horizontal scale out by instantiating more than one `worker` process and is useful if you want to get started quickly or want to work with Grafana Tempo in a development environment.

 > [!NOTE]
-> What makes this mode 'monolithic' is that the `worker` application is configured to run with `role=all`
+> What makes this mode 'monolithic' is that the `worker` application is configured to run with `role-all=true`

 ```shell
 # render bundle with "edge" charms